xcart/xcart-docs/_pages/devs_en/getting_started/applying-logic-changes.md

 and we want this method to return `false` instead of `true`.

-For that, we create the `<X-Cart>/classes/XLite/Module/XCExample/DecoratorDemo/View/Product/ListItem.php` file inside our module directory with the folloing content:
+For that, we create the `<X-Cart>/classes/XLite/Module/XCExample/DecoratorDemo/View/Product/ListItem.php` file inside our module directory with the following content:

 ```php
 <?php